 - Improved environmental performance.

 Furthermore, Environmental Due Diligence is closely linked to the ‘polluter pays principle’ as set out in the Environmental Damage (Prevention and Remediation) (England) Regulations 2015.
 The ‘polluter pays principle’ states that any producer of pollution will be responsible to pay for its clean-up and remediation.
 This links to EDD because if an organisation purchases or inherits land that is already polluted, and the previous occupier cannot be found and/or there is no evidence to support the claim that the pollution was caused by the previous occupier, the burden to clean-up and remediate any negative environmental impacts of the pollution is also inherited.
-Thus, EDD can aid in an organisation’s understanding of their liability for clean-up operations, provide defence against prosecution and mitigate the amount of any imposed fines.
+Thus, EDD can aid in an organisation’s understanding of its liability for clean-up operations, provide defence against prosecution, and mitigate the amount of any imposed fines.

-How does it Apply to Organisations?
+How does it apply to organisations?

 - Legal compliance audit;